Salem Suzuki Violin Studio

 Method

-Music as a second language
+Learning Music as a Language

 Suzuki is all about building relationships between the student, parent, and teacher.
 We call this the "Suzuki triangle."
 Because many students start learning violin when they are very young, they always need the support of an adult while they're practicing.
 In the lesson, the teacher performs this role.
-At home, the parent becomes a "practice buddy" and helps the child through their daily practice routines.
+At home, the parent becomes a "practice partner" and helps the child through their daily practice routine.
 It's amazing to see how much closeness and connection these practice habits can foster.